-Previous microbiology experience, especially with bacterial culture and genetic manipulation would be a plus, as would experience with whole animal imaging approaches such as bioluminescence imaging or microCT.
+Previous experience with analysis of mitochondrial function and genetic manipulation would be a plus, as would experience with whole animal imaging approaches such as microCT.

 Strong written and oral communication skills are also essential, including a demonstrated ability to publish research results as peer-reviewed journal articles.

 The applicant must demonstrate computer literacy including the ability to use a variety of software packages to store, analyze and present data (Excel, Word, PowerPoint, etc.).

 The applicant should be highly motivated, eager and quick to learn, careful, organized, and reliable.

 The candidate must be able to work independently and communicate with laboratory staff and collaborating investigators.